Huskyeder/stackato-doc/admin/server/aok.rst

        * email
        * userPrincipalName

+    * use_email_for_username: (optional) Use the email address as a username in Stackato (Stackato 2.x behavior).
+Set to 'true' if importing data from Stackato 2.x.
     * bind_dn: (optional) credentials for user lookup (e.g.
       'cn=Administrator,cn=Users,dc=example,dc=com').
 LDAP servers that
       allow anonymous bind will not require this setting.